Fruit soju: Characteristics

+Fruit soju is produced by adding fruit flavorings, sweeteners, or fruit extracts to diluted soju, a clear distilled spirit traditionally made from rice but often produced using neutral spirits derived from starch sources such as wheat, barley, tapioca, or sweet potatoes.
+The resulting beverage typically has a lower alcohol content to traditional soju and a sweeter taste profile.

 Fruit soju has a distinct fruit flavor and lower alcohol content compared to standard soju.
 The beverage comes in a variety of flavors, such as blueberry, grapefruit, lemon and apple.
 Special limited editions of fruit soju have been produced, such as a 9,000 bottle limited release batch of C1 Lime soju from the alcohol company Daesun Jujo.

 Fruit soju contains large amounts of sugar, with each bottle containing 32.4 g.
 The calorie content of each bottle of fruit soju totals 400 kcal; more calories than one bowl of rice and 5 g more sugar than a serving of Coke, contributors to obesity and an increase of visceral fat.

 A 2016 article identified the most popular fruit soju for university students as Dew on Grapefruit, with students indicating they preferred this less-sweet version of the beverage.
 The second-most popular fruit soju in this demographic was Bokbadeun Brother.